 Intro to Google Ads: Paid Search

 Google Ads is the largest and most used Pay Per Click (PPC) advertising platform, often referred to as “Paid Search.”
-Although Microsoft Advertising (previously known as Bing) works in the same way and should be considered part of Paid Search, Google Ads’ dominance has associated the term Paid Search with Google Ads specifically.
+Although Microsoft Advertising (previously known as Bing) works in the same way and should be considered part of Paid Search, Google Ads’ dominance has associated Paid Search with Google Ads.

 Paid Search allows advertisers to show different ads by bidding on specific keywords to participate in auctions when a user search query matches that keyword in various search engines.

 Paid Search works on a pay-per-click model, CPM (Cost per thousand impressions) or CPCon (Cost per Conversion), which means converting on something like a purchase, signup, or perhaps watching a video.

 Intro to Facebook Ads: Paid Social

 Facebook Ads is the largest and most used Social Media advertising platform due to its massive reach.
 However, unlike Google Ads, Paid Social is not used to refer to Facebook Ads.
 This difference is due to other important platforms being parts of it, such as LinkedIn and Instagram.

 Paid Social allows advertisers to show different ads to users based on their interests and how they interact online.